zbyju/obsidian/1. Fleeting notes/Let'sog/Let's Go.md

 StripPrefix will make sure we are matching correctly on the URL as we want (now we can access using `localhost:4000/static/` and see the structure inside `/ui/static` folder).

+If we want to disable folder access we have several options:
+- Add empty index.html to each folder we want to disable
+	- This will serve the index.html instead of showing the contents of the folder
+- Make a custom implementation of a fileserver

-If we wanted to serve just a single file we can make use of `http.ServeFile(w,)`.
+If we wanted to serve just a single file we can make use of `http.ServeFile(w, r, path)` it doesn't automatically sanitize inputs so we can use `filepath.Clean()`.

+# Handler
+Handler is any function